lucasmachadop/zssn/README.md

 8. I. DELETE		II.	/survivors/:id 					III. destroys survivor with id=:id

-9. I. GET 			II. reports/infected 				III. shows rate of infected people
+9. I. GET 			II. /reports/infected 				III. shows rate of infected people

-10. I. GET			II. reports/non-infected			III. shows rate of non infected people
+10. I. GET			II. /reports/non-infected			III. shows rate of non infected people

-11. I. GET			II. reports/resources_averages		III. shows averages of each resource by non infected survivor
+11. I. GET			II. /reports/resources_averages		III. shows averages of each resource by non infected survivor

-12. I. GET			II. reports/points_lost				III. shows resource points lost because of infected survivors
+12. I. GET			II. /reports/points_lost			III. shows resource points lost because of infected survivors

 There are other less important endpoints.
 For example, GET /resources and POST /resources that list and create new resources respectively.
-To see all the routes, please run command rake routes.
+To see all the routes, please run command 'rake routes' in api dir.

 =======
 # zssn